-‘Breast is best’.
+'Breast is best'.
 This trite but true saying describes the fact that breast milk has been perfectly designed by mother nature for human babies.
-It is a cheap, safe, pre-sterilised source of food which contains just the right balance of nutrients for your baby’s growing needs.
+It is a cheap, safe, pre-sterilised source of food which contains just the right balance of nutrients for your baby's growing needs.
 In fact we now recognise that the composition of human breast milk alters as the baby develops, reflecting her/his changing requirements.
-In addition, it contains antibodies passed on from you to protect against harmful organisms and to build up baby’s resistance to disease.
+In addition, it contains antibodies passed on from the mother to protect against harmful organisms and to build up baby's resistance to disease.
 Most women find breastfeeding to be an enjoyable and satisfying experience; a time to get to know and bond with their newborn child.
-Suckling after the birth stimulates the release of a pituitary hormone, which causes the uterus to contract and return to its normal state.
+Suckling after the birth stimulates the release of a pituitary hormone called oxytocin, which causes the uterus to contract and return to its normal state.
 Another advantage of breastfeeding is that it will speed up your weight loss after pregnancy, helping you to regain your pre-pregnancy figure.

 If you are still unconvinced, there are further benefits seen in breastfed infants.
 Sudden infant death syndrome (SIDS) is less common in breastfed babies.
 The longer an infant is breastfed, the lower the cholesterol level will be as an adult and the lower the incidence of atherosclerosis.
 The minerals iron and zinc are much better absorbed from breast milk than formula.
 Breastfed babies have fewer food allergies, far fewer illnesses and about a third of the rate of hospital admission than bottle fed babies.
-It is even postulated that children who were breastfed are more intelligent than their bottle fed counterparts, possibly because of the presence of the fatty acid DHA in breast milk, which is an important component of much of the brain’s grey matter.
+It is even postulated that children who were breastfed are more intelligent than their bottle fed counterparts, possibly because of the presence of the fatty acid DHA in breast milk, which is an important component of much of the brain's gray matter.

 Most women are capable of breastfeeding their baby if they have the right advice and help available.
 Breastfeeding is not necessarily something you or your baby will know how to do instinctively.
 Learning the correct techniques of attaching and feeding your baby and what to do if problems arise, will ensure successful breastfeeding.
-So while you are in hospital ask for help if you need it.
+So, while you are in hospital ask for help if you need it.
 Many hospitals have a lactation consultant sister for precisely this purpose.

 Please don't get bogged down in the sea of conflicting advice you may receive from grandma and aunty and the lady next door; seek well-informed help.
 Even if it's for only a few weeks or months, breastfeeding has great advantages for you and your baby.
 Some women can successfully combine working and breastfeeding by expressing milk (see below).

-Finally, before we move on to the nuts and bolts of breastfeeding, we recognise that there will always be mothers who choose not to breastfeed, or who find it too difficult and stressful, or impractical, particularly if they want or need to go back to work.
+Finally, before we move on to the nuts and bolts of breastfeeding, we recognize that there will always be mothers who choose not to breastfeed, or who find it too difficult and stressful, or impractical, particularly if they want or need to go back to work.
 Above all, you should not feel guilty.
 By far the most important thing for your baby is to be in a safe, happy, loving and secure environment with whatever works best for both of you.

 If you wish to breastfeed, some preparation during pregnancy can be helpful to produce supple, stretchy nipples that are accustomed to being handled.
 Ensure that you have a correctly fitting bra to accommodate the breast enlargement which usually accompanies pregnancy.
 While you are under the shower gently pull out the nipples and roll them between thumb and forefinger.
-Pat the breasts and nipples dry; avoid harsh rubbing with rough towels and don’t use soap or anything drying like methylated spirits on the nipples.
+Pat the breasts and nipples dry; avoid harsh rubbing with rough towels and don't use soap or anything drying on the nipples.
 Expose the breasts to the air for short periods of time.
 After the birth, put the baby to the breast as soon as possible and offer feeds frequently to encourage an adequate and early milk supply.
 Begin a feed with the breast you finished on last feed; for example left to right, right to left and so on.
 Let the baby feed on one breast until he slows or stops sucking and then offer the second breast until he stops sucking or goes to sleep.
 Some babies may only feed from one breast at each feed.

 Rather than the rigid four-hourly feeding schedule that used to be the fashion, these days demand feeding is the norm.
 That is, feeding the baby as often as she desires.
 This could mean anything from two to six hourly with a range of around four to eight feeds per day.
 Many women lack confidence in their milk supply and wonder if their baby is getting enough.
 A definite sign is if your baby is gaining weight.
 After the first week the average weight gain is 150 to 200 grams per week for the first four months, dropping to around 90 to 150 grams per week for the next four.
 Certainly, if you have a happy, contented baby then she is also sure to be getting enough to eat.
 The converse of this is not necessarily true, as unfortunately many babies can be just irritable, grizzly little human beings in the initial stages!
 Lastly, another good sign is if baby has six to eight wet nappies a day.
 There is no such thing as your breast milk being substandard or not good enough; and remember that breast milk production is all about supply and demand.
 The more your baby feeds the more milk you will produce and vice versa.